 Summer is the perfect season for tacos.
 OK, for me there is no perfect season for tacos.
 I can eat them any day, any time, any season.
 And it’s also fish season.
 Tons of varieties of fishes and so many ways to cook it.
 One of my favorite fish is Mahi-mahi.
 It has a sweet flavor that pairs perfectly well with fruits, great texture, and mild fishy flavor.
 Combining fresh fish with fresh seasonal fruits and vegetables always seems like an organic choice for me.
 This is a tropical fish after all and what pairs well with it?
 Of course tropical salsa.
-Combine these two and there you have mahi-mahi fish tacos with pineapple mango salsa.
+Combine these two and there you have mahi-mahi fish tacos with mango salsa.

 Tacos are best to enjoy with a good company or a fun weekend thing to do with your family.
 I love the fact that every person can create own taco and enjoy it to the fullest.
 Let the kids be creative and let them build their own tacos!